Baring, Washington: Geography

 Baring is located in northeastern King County in the valley of the South Fork Skykomish River.
 US-2 leads southeast 7 mi to Skykomish and northwest 41 mi to Everett.

 According to the United States Census Bureau, the Baring CDP has a total area of 2.9 sqkm, of which 2.7 sqkm is land and 0.2 sqkm, or 8.02%, is water.

 Demographics

+The community was listed as a census designated place in the 2000 U.S. census.